hphelion/documentation/devplatform/devplatform_commercial_install.md

 		nova aggregate-create aggregate-AZ-2 AZ-2
 		nova aggregate-create aggregate-AZ-3 AZ-3

 2. Validate that the availability zones were correctly created by issuing the following command.

  		nova aggregate-list

-3. The following commands will add a compute host to your newly created availability zones.
+3. The following command will add a compute host to your newly created availability zones.
 Issue this command for every compute host that you wish to associate with an availability zone.

 		nova aggregate-add-host <id> <hostname>